Floquetifying stabiliser codes with distance-preserving rewrites: Preliminaries

 \subsection{Clifford circuits as quantum error-correcting codes}

 Following~\parencite{delfosseSpacetimeCodes2023,townsend-teagueFloquetifyingColourCode2023,bombinUnifyingFlavorsFault2024, mcewenRelaxingHardwareRequirements2023}, we take a circuit-centric approach to quantum error correction.
-Fusing the approaches of~\textcite{delfosseSpacetimeCodes2023} and~\textcite{townsend-teagueFloquetifyingColourCode2023}, we also allow for Clifford unitaries.
+Similar to~\textcite{townsend-teagueFloquetifyingColourCode2023, blackwellCodeDistance2025}, we define:

-\begin{definition}[Floquet code] A \textit{Floquet code} on $n$ qubits consists of a measurement schedule $\mathcal O = [O_1, O_2, \dots, O_k]$ where each operation $O_i$ is either a Pauli measurement or a Clifford unitary.
-We call the circuit given by the infinite repetition of the measurement schedule the \textit{measurement circuit}. \end{definition}
+\begin{definition}[Floquet code] A \textit{Floquet code} on $n$ qubits consists of a measurement schedule $\mathcal M = [M_1, M_2, \dots, M_m]$ of Pauli operators.
+We call the circuit $C_{\mathcal M}$ obtained by measuring the Pauli operators of the measurement schedule in an infinite loop the \textit{measurement circuit}. \end{definition}

-As introduced by~\textcite{hastingsDynamicallyGenerated2021}, we consider the instantaneous stabiliser group $S_t$ for each step $t$ of the measurement schedule as the Pauli group stabilised by the circuit after the first $t$ operations.
-We observe that a unitary operation preserves the size of the stabiliser group between two consecutive steps while a measurement either preserves the size or increases it by one~\parencite{hastingsDynamicallyGenerated2021}.
+The measurement circuit can be seen as infinitely performing the measurement schedule on some unknown input state.
+As introduced by~\textcite{hastingsDynamicallyGenerated2021}, we consider the instantaneous stabiliser group $S_t$ for each step $t$ of the measurement schedule.
+We define $S_t$ as the group of known Pauli stabilisers of the circuit after the first $t$ operations.
+As we assume the input state to be unknown, the instantaneous stabiliser group only depends on the measurement circuit.
+Any Pauli measurement of the measurement circuit either preserves the size of the ISG or doubles it~\parencite{hastingsDynamicallyGenerated2021}.
 We call the circuit \emph{established} at timestep $T$, when for all $t \geq T$, $|S_t| = |S_T|$.
+This is also known as the \emph{steady stage} of the code \parencite{blackwellCodeDistance2025}.
 Let $m$ be the size of a minimal generating set for $S_T$.
-Then, at this point, the code can encode a $k = n - m$ logical qubits~\parencite{townsend-teagueFloquetifyingColourCode2023}.
-The distance of the code is the weight of the lowest-weight logical operator, i.e.\@ the smallest element in $N(S_t) / S_t$ for all $t \geq T$.
-This corresponds to the lowest-weight, non-trivial Pauli operation that preserves the code space and therefore does not create a detectable error syndrome\footnote{This notion of distance is rather simplistic as it requires all the errors to occur in a single time step.
-An alternative notion of distance is, for example, explored by~\textcite{fuErrorCorrection2024}.}.
+Then, at this point, the code can encode $k = n - m$ logical qubits~\parencite{townsend-teagueFloquetifyingColourCode2023}\footnote{We remark that the infinite repetition of the measurement schedule is a common mathematical trick when analysing Floquet codes to avoid boundary conditions (e.g. \parencite{townsend-teagueFloquetifyingColourCode2023,blackwellCodeDistance2025}).
+Boundary conditions in the beginning are addressed via the idea of establishment.
+To prevent having to do something similar in the end, we simply never stop.}.